AdobeDocs/advertising.en/help/dsp/reports/report-about.md

     * **[!UICONTROL Site]:** By default, includes standard metrics, total media net spend, and total billable net spend by site.

     * **[!UICONTROL Household Reach & Frequency]:** Use this report to see impressions, reach, and frequency for a single dimension across ad formats at a household level based on IP address, rather than at a device/cookie level.
 Use the insights to optimize your media mix, improve performance, and identify opportunities for incremental reach.
 See "[FAQs About Household Reports](/help/dsp/reports/faq-household-report.md)" for more information.
+Data isn't available for placements that target universal IDs.

     * **[!UICONTROL Household Conversions]:** Use this report to see view-through conversions at the household level based on IP address, rather than at a device/cookie level.
 Use the insights to measure and optimize campaign performance.
 See "[FAQs About Household Reports](/help/dsp/reports/faq-household-report.md)" for more information.
+Data isn't available for placements that target universal IDs.

 ## Cross-Account Reporting {#cross-account-reporting}